PayPal Reaches $30 Million DOJ Settlement - Legal Reader

 The government said the program violated the Equal Credit Opportunity Act, a federal law that bans discrimination in lending and financial decisions based on race, color, religion, national origin, sex, age, marital status, or other protected categories.
 Officials stated that while businesses are allowed to support underserved communities in many ways, financial programs tied directly to race or national origin can violate federal law if they exclude other qualified applicants.

-As part of the settlement, PayPal did not admit to any wrongdoing but agreed to end the previous program structure and replace it with a broader small business initiative that didn’t include the race-based requirements.
+As part of the settlement, PayPal did not admit to any wrongdoing but agreed to end the previous program structure and launch a new, broader small business initiative that didn’t include the race-based requirements.
 The new program focuses instead on businesses that are veteran-owned or connected to farming, manufacturing, or technology industries.

 Under the agreement, PayPal will waive processing fees on up to $1 billion worth of transactions for eligible businesses.
 Federal officials estimated the total value of those waived fees at around $30 million.
 The company will also appoint a new director to oversee the program and who will be responsible for studying the needs of American small businesses to decide how future support should be provided to them.
 The settlement also requires PayPal employees to receive training on the Equal Credit Opportunity Act, and the company must provide annual reports to the government outlining how the program is operating.